christine-phunt/Book-app/readme.md

-# this is still a work in progress - and by no means a decree of law
+# this is still a work in progress

 ## The Standard Pattern Libary